 Strážnice is known as a place where a popular International Folklore Festival takes place every year.
 It started in 1946 and last year it was visited by more than 20 000 visitors.

 There are several buildings in the town which preserve the typical decoration as you can see in the following two photos.
 The patterns are not same but have the same style.
 Some of the houses don’t have that blue stripe at the base and as you can see in the two photos, the stripe is either decorated with those little arcs or it is plain.

 Hopefully there will always live people in the town which will like the style and will be proud of decorating their houses with it.
 The problem is that you can’t apply it to every house so the architecture plays an important role.

-In the following photo you can see a Church of Assumption of the Virgin Mary, it was consecrated in 1750.
+And then, there is a Church of Assumption of the Virgin Mary, it was consecrated in 1750.
 It’s quite a huge building from both outside and inside and rather impressive.
 I was surprised to see a glass case placed near the front altar and displaying relics of the pope John Paul II – a piece of cloth he was wearing at the time when he escaped an assassination attempt in 1981, a piece of cloth stained with his blood.
 I wouldn’t expect seeing such a “modern relic” anywhere…

 In the last photo, there is a building that attracted my attention as well, it’s of a high school.